Equipment

 Spare Fuel

-If you have the room on your particular model of PWC, store a small 5 liter or 1 gallon container of fuel.
+If you have the room on your particular model of PWC, store a small 5, 15 or 20-litre container of fuel.
 This can really get you out of a jam.
 There’s nothing worse than getting within a mile of a marina and running out of fuel.
 On longer trips, where fuel stops are sparse, it is very important to watch your RPMs in order to conserve fuel.
 We find staying below 5600 RPM will really improve your mileage.
 Surprisingly, a Stage 1 kit which makes your machine have higher top end and a better hole shot actually improves mileage when you don’t push it.
 Some of us carry 15-20 litres in red cans on the back deck using either the Seadoo LinQ system or plain old ratchet straps.

 Fuel Rack